kyma-project/kyma/docs/02-get-started/02-deploy-expose-function.md

 curl https://hello-world.$CLUSTER_DOMAIN
 ```

-The operation was successful if the call returns `Hello Serverless`.
+The operation was successful if the call returns `Hello World from the Kyma Function hello-world running on nodejs18!`.

   </details>
 </div>